-95. The district review committees consist of media specialists, school staff, parents, and community members.
-As part of the review process, after an initial meeting, committees review the written complaints against the book, the books themselves, multiple secondary materials relating to the book, including book reviews and the National Council for Teachers of English explanation of the educational value of the books, multiple secondary materials as to state laws and the School District's procedures, the complainant's appeal of the school review committee decision, and community input gathered about the challenge.
+87. When a book is challenged in the School District, it first goes to a district review committee.5 The district review committees consisted of media specialists, school staff, parents, and community members.
+When the review committees operated, as part of the review process, after an initial meeting, committees reviewed the written complaint against the book, the books themselves, multiple secondary materials relating to the book, including book reviews and the National Council for Teachers of English explanation of the educational value of the books, multiple secondary materials as to state laws and the School District's procedures, and community input gathered about the challenge.

-96. About a month later, after reviewing these materials, the committee meets to discuss the book challenge and vote on its resolution, evaluating the following:
+88. About a month later, after reviewing these materials, the committees met to discuss the book challenge and vote on its resolution, evaluating the following:

-- whether the book is offensive; - whether questionable elements are an important part of the story's development; - which grade levels the book is appropriate for; - whether the work as a whole has literary, artistic, political or scientific value for the suggested audience; - what the overall purpose or theme of book is; - whether concepts are presented in a manner appropriate to the ability and maturity level of the suggested audience; - whether illustrations are appropriate for the suggested audience's developmental age; - whether reading the book will result in a more compassionate understanding of human beings;
+- whether the book is offensive; - whether questionable elements are an important part of the story's development; - which grade levels the book is appropriate for; - whether the work as a whole has literary, artistic, political or scientific value for the suggested audience;